Wilfred/refine/README.md

 # Mutant

+**finally, an editor for Emacs!**

-Ever wanted to quickly insert or remove items from a list?
-Mutant provides interactive list editing in Emacs.
+Mutant provides a convenient UI for editing lists and vectors in Emacs.

+It's particularly useful for modifying large lists, such as mode hooks, `auto-mode-alist` or even the `kill-ring`.